yut4916/cs5293sp21-project0/README.md

 March 6, 2021

 ## How to Install and Use This Package
 Hello, and welcome to Katy Yut's Project 0 \~experience\~.
 Is it scrappy?
 Yes.
 Does it work?
 Yes.
 Is she on her way to being a master hacker?
 Signs point to yes.
 This package takes a single argument, url, the web address to one of the Norman Police Department's incident reports, and prints out an alphabetical list of the unique natures of the incidents, as well as the number of times each occurred (i.e. I completed the assigned, as requested).
-To use it, simply download the contents and run the following in the command line: pipenv run python project0/main.py --incidents \<url\>, replacing \<url\> with the link to your choice of incident report.
+To use it, please run 'pipenv install' before running program in order to get PyPDF2 installed.
+Then simply download the contents and run the following in the command line: pipenv run python project0/main.py --incidents \<url\>, replacing \<url\> with the link to your choice of incident report.
 No further action is required on your part, as I have taken the liberty of writing a series of functions to accomplish the daunting task set before me.
 Enjoy!

+To run: pipenv run python project0/main.py --incidents https://www.normanok.gov/sites/default/files/documents/2021-02/2021-02-21\_daily\_incident\_summary.pdf

 ## Assumptions
 * The only field that will overflow is the address field